JosephDenney/Tweet_Analysis/Tweet_Analysis.md

-### Vectorize, Lemmatize with Count Vectorizer and Tf Idf
+### Vectorize and Tokenize with Count Vectorizer and Tf Idf

 ```python